ClintWinter/forum-laravel-example/README.md

     - **(2)** Authorization
         - where do yo put the gate definitions
         - where does the actual authentication logic live
-        - where do you do the autorization
+        - where do you do the authorization
     - **(2)** Validation
         - displaying validation errors on the page
         - where do you validate